hmcts/cmc-ccd-domain/README.md

 # cmc-ccd-submit-domain
-ccd domain for cmc submit a claim
+save a civil money claim in ccd - creation domain